 Taken simultaneously with MATH.1290, this 1-credit course offers students retaking MATH.1290 supplemental instructions to foster a greater opportunity for successful completion of Calculus IA.
 The course credit cannot be used to satisfy the credits required for graduation, but may be used to satisfy credits required for full time student status.

 Serves as a first course in calculus.
 Functions, limits, continuity, derivatives, rules for differentiation of algebraic and transcendental function; chain rule, implicit differentiation, related rate problems, linearization, applied optimization, and curve sketching.
 Introduction to area and integration.
+Students are expected to have taken pre-calculus and trigonometry in order to be successful in this course.

 Serves as a continuation of Calculus I. Integration and techniques of integration including the substitution method, integration by parts, trigonometric integrals, trigonometric substitution, integration of rational functions by partial fractions, numerical integration, and improper integrals.
 Volumes using cross-sections, the disk method, the washer method and the shell method.
 Arc length and surface area.
 Infinite series, power series, Maclaurin and Taylor series.
 Polar coordinates and areas and lengths in polar coordinates.